jahanOSTG/ML-Algorithm1_Linear-Regression/README.md

 - Generated predictions on the test set.
 - Calculated **MAE**, **MSE**, **RMSE**, and **R²** for performance analysis.

 ### 7. Visualization
 -  **Regression Line Plot** to compare actual vs predicted values.
 -  **Residual Plot** to check errors.
 -  **Heatmap** to show correlation between all numeric features.

 ---

+  ## About **Linear Regression**
+  ### Advantages
+  - Simple to implement and efficient to train
+  - Overfitting can be reduced by regularization
+  - Performs well when the dataset is linearly separable.

+  ### Disadvantages
+  - Assumes that the data is independent which is rare in real life
+  - Prone to noise and overfitting
+  - Sensitive to outliers.